jimbateson/jamesbateson.co.uk/src/journal/hosting-an-event-for-the-first-time.md

 * Checking tech setups
 * Ensuring the event space was suitability accessible

+Some of these things I sorted in good time, but others I mistakinly thought it would be ok or even better to leave until the week before.
+However, this led to quite a lot of communications all at once, sometimes from 4/5 different people a day.

+In future I will ensure that as much as I can do in good time is sorted.

 ## Kindness, empathy and honesty

 ## Reach out